danbee/danbarber.me/_posts/2018-01-21-building-a-keyboard.markdown

 this.

 <figure>
-  {% picture full-width blog/building-a-keyboard/IMG_6757.jpg
+  {% picture full-width blog/building-a-keyboard/IMG_6758.jpg
-     alt="The back of the PCB with the switches soldered." %}
+     alt="The keyboard hooked up to my laptop to test the switches." %}
-  <figcaption>All soldered up.</figcaption>
+  <figcaption>Testing the switches.</figcaption>
 </figure>

 With all the switches soldered into place and tested it was time to put the